 Every PR pro understands the importance of good branding and clear, visionary key messaging.
-These represent the core foundations of both a successful communications campaign, and the enhanced credibility of your organization.
+These represent the core foundations of both a successful communications campaign, and the enhanced credibility of your organisation.
 So, when the opportunity arises for you to present these messages to the media, it is extremely important that they are correctly executed.

 For this to be achieved, media training is essential!
-As for who should be trained, your ambassadors can be anyone from existing employees to celebrity representatives or public representatives who have ties with your organization.
+As for who should be trained, your ambassadors can be anyone from existing employees to celebrity representatives or public representatives who have ties with your organisation.
 It is with these spokespeople that good media training comes into play, as without it, you could risk miscommunicating your key messages or harming the reputation of your brand entirely.

 Read on to learn how to learn best practices for media training with your brand ambassadors.

 Having a meltdown on camera is never a good look.
 It might make for great television for viewers, but ultimately it destroys your message completely.
 A recent example of this is when the lead singer of the Sex Pistols, Jonny Rotten, went on an aired rampage on Australian news program – The Project.
 While this may suit the image of a rocker, it rarely works well in a corporate setting.
 So, while Jonny chose to throw his script and continue on a wave of sexism and misogyny, the band’s label, Virgin Records, wouldn’t have been too happy about it, nor would they have ever wanted him to behave in this way on air.

 By understanding the detrimental impacts something like the aforementioned interview ‘meltdown’ can have on the corporate entities behind it, we can quickly realise the importance of have a good media training strategy in place.
 When this process is done right, key spokespeople should appear calm, on track and aligned with a predetermined set of messages that they wish to present during the interview.